Culbertson Tract land claim

 The Culbertson Tract Land Claim, located in the Canadian Province of Ontario in Hastings County, is a specific land claim originally submitted by the Mohawks of the Bay of Quinte in 1995.
 It covers 923 acres surrounding the Tyendinaga area and the majority of the Deseronto township.
 This claim is based on the loss of over 800 acres of land during the continued loyalist settlement during 1820-1843 which proved to be the loss of the majority of the land from the Simcoe Treaty.

 In 2003, the Department of Indian Affairs and Northern Development stated that the land claim would be negotiated through the Specific Claim Policy in regard to financial compensation instead of negotiating for the land itself.
 In 2013, after ten years of negotiations this was appealed on the basis that the Specific Claim Policy does not support a strict financially based negotiations for land claims.
 The Honourable Mr. Justice Rennie states the following in his decision: [6] The Minister has publicly stated that the Policy does not permit a land-based settlement, only financial compensation.
 This is incorrect.
 The Policy explicitly contemplates the acquisition and return of land.
-The Minister’s comments insinuate that he either refused to recognize the settlement's options or simply misunderstood altogether.Due of the continued infrastructure development on treaty signified land tensions have risen during negotiations but the return on the land continues to be the main issue.
+The Minister’s comments insinuate that he either refused to recognize the settlement's options or simply misunderstood altogether.Due to the continued infrastructure development on treaty signified land tensions have risen during negotiations but the return on the land continues to be the main issue.

 As of 2014, the Culbertson Tract Land Claim is currently designated as “in the negotiation process” with the Department of Indigenous and Northern Affairs Canada.